kevinpark02/bracketed_tax_engine/README.md

 * Assume this aplication will be used by a 3rd party tax consultant who will have to run this for 100 clients.
 * Write a program that is scalable.
 * The program should take the $ income and return the tax amount

+### Prompt 2
+* Imagine there are actually 50+ brackets that change every year, and we need to compute 1 Billion income tax projections every year.
+* Describe in a few bullet points how you’d build a solution that scales.